Follow me on a Curious Journey...

 Four.
 The 4 Directions, the 4 Seasons, the 4 Elements.
 Also, the preceding root 13, the number of the Goddess, which reversed under patriarchy became supposedly “unlucky.”

 Of course, the inescapable realm of Mother underpins the artificial construction of the church fathers.
 I am unsurprised by the appearance of this synchronicity, because something told me to count the church steps for a reason in the first place.
 I ponder how the patriarchal mind is perpetually bound unconsciously to the very Nature Forces it seeks to exclude.

-As I ascend the stairs, I am greeted on the third staircase by a visually disruptive sight of two men in uniforms harassing visitors to sign some forms.
-Formal forms; formal uniforms.
-I note the juxtaposition of their invasive colonization of the third staircase and the supposed sacredness of the site.
+As I ascend the stairs, I am greeted on the Third Staircase by a visually disruptive sight of two men in uniforms harassing visitors to sign some forms.
+Formal forms; formal uniforms; male ordered forms.
+I note the juxtaposition of their invasive colonization of the Third Staircase and the supposed sacredness of the site.

 Ignoring this disruption, I make my way onwards and upwards towards the cemetery.
 As I stand at its threshold, at the very moment of my arrival the church bell tolls once.
 I accept this as permission from the Cemetery to enter.

 Immediately, I notice a pink and white offering of roses to the first grave on the left.
 I walk up to them and touch them.
 They are fake flowers.
 There are signs of construction and barriers on my right along with a terracotta eagle on the left, a masculine, solar bird of prey.
 I reflect on his odd presence within a cemetery and contrast this with the absence of the relevant Vulture Goddess who adorned the Neolithic burial caves in Catal Huyuk.